Word4Today

 So, God help us to stand strong as Paul the apostle did who suffered much in his walk with Christ.
 For even after receiving a heavenly revelation, he was harassed by a messenger of Satan.
 For we read: “So to keep me from becoming conceited because of the surpassing greatness of the revelations, a thorn was given me in the flesh, a messenger of Satan to harass me, to keep me from becoming conceited.
 Three times I pleaded with the Lord about this, that it should leave me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.”
 (2 Corinthians 12:7-10 ESV)

 Below are a few things that Paul the apostle suffered and endured for the glory of God.
 Now I must say that it sounds like he and his traveling companion were suffering so much that they desired that their life would be taken from them.
-Yet, we see form scripture that they never tried to take this action upon themselves but instead trusted fulling in the Lord:
+Yet, we see form scripture that they never tried to take this action upon themselves but instead trusted fulling in the Lord.

 • “We do not want you to be uninformed, brothers and sisters, about the troubles we experienced in the province of Asia.
 We were under great pressure, far beyond our ability to endure, so that we despaired of life itself.
 Indeed, we felt we had received the sentence of death.
 But this happened that we might not rely on ourselves but on God, who raises the dead.
 He has delivered us from such a deadly peril, and he will deliver us again.
 On him we have set our hope that he will continue to deliver us.”
 (2 Corinthians 1:8-10 NIV)

 • “Are they servants of Christ?
 (I am talking like I am out of my mind!)
 I am even more so: with much greater labors, with far more imprisonments, with more severe beatings, facing death many times.
 Five times I received from the Jews forty lashes less one.
 Three times I was beaten with a rod.
 Once I received a stoning.
 Three times I suffered shipwreck.
 A night and a day I spent adrift in the open sea.
 I have been on journeys many times, in dangers from rivers, in dangers from robbers, in dangers from my own countrymen, in dangers from Gentiles, in dangers in the city, in dangers in the wilderness, in dangers at sea, in dangers from false brothers, in hard work and toil, through many sleepless nights, in hunger and thirst, many times without food, in cold and without enough clothing.
 Apart from other things, there is the daily pressure on me of my anxious concern for all the churches.
 Who is weak, and I am not weak?
 Who is led into sin, and I do not burn with indignation?
 If I must boast, I will boast about the things that show my weakness.
 The God and Father of the Lord Jesus, who is blessed forever, knows I am not lying.
 In Damascus, the governor under King Aretas was guarding the city of Damascus in order to arrest me, but I was let down in a rope-basket through a window in the city wall, and escaped his hands.”
-(2 Corinthians
+(2 Corinthians 11:23-33 NET)

 The Fate of Samson